EdgarSRSR/Calculator/README.md

 Once operate() is pressed, update the display with the solution.</br>

 To do this, it is needed to figure out hot to store all the values and call the operate function with them.
-THIS IS HARD TO GIGURE OUT</br>
+THIS IS HARD TO FIGURE OUT</br>

 Round answers with long decimals</br>